 To see why the user is taking up so much bandwidth, you can navigate to the Applications breakdown and determine if they’re backing up files while away from their desk or if they’re streaming Netflix while they eat their lunch.

-Case #3: The client says certain countries are off-limits
+Case #3: Certain countries are off-limits

 With TrafficInsights, it’s as easy as looking on a map.
 The Geolocation area in TrafficInsights shows you the distribution of traffic by geographic location:

-And if you determine the traffic is illegitimate, potentially malicious, or headed to a sanctioned country, then you can take action and add restrictions to stop it in its tracks.
+If you determine the traffic is illegitimate, potentially malicious, or headed to a sanctioned country, then you can take action and add restrictions to stop it in its tracks.

 And just like that, you’ve quickly gotten to the bottom of three common cases—and you look like the Sherlock Holmes of network management.

 Ready to see more of TrafficInsights?
-Download the Keeping Client Networks Healthy & Secure With Auvik TrafficInsights ebook for a closer look at the dashboard—and two bonus use cases.
+Download the Keeping Networks Healthy & Secure With Auvik TrafficInsights ebook for a closer look at the dashboard—and two bonus use cases.